Verifying Identity with EAS on Maroo

 Tools Needed

 In this tutorial, we will simulate a KYC provider issuing an 'IsVerified' attestation to a user.
-We will then use the Maroo CLI to read this attestation, simulating how a dApp or backend service would verify a user's status.
+We will then read the attestation back over standard EVM JSON-RPC — the same path a frontend dApp or backend service would use to verify a user's status.
+EAS on Maroo is a Solidity contract preinstall, so any EVM tooling (viem, ethers, cast, eas-sdk) reads it directly.

 1